the-events-calendar/the-events-calendar/readme.txt

 Edit the new files to your hearts content.
 Please do not edit the one's in the plugin folder as that will cause conflicts when you update the plugin to the latest release.

-New in 1.1: You may now also use the `sp_events_template_*` filter to override the default template behavior for .php template files.
+You may now also use the `sp_events_template_*` filter to override the default template behavior for .php template files.
 Eg: if you wanted gridview.php to reside in a folder called events-custom/ and wanted it to be called grid.php:

 	add_filter('sd_events_template_gridview', 'my_gridview');